karaposu/VibeCodingGuidelines/chapter_6/01_devdocs_pattern.md

 - They're not optional metadata - they're required source material for further building and changes
 - Keeping them with code emphasizes their active role
 - They document intent while being necessary inputs for AI-driven development

+Also one thing that is really important is to throughly reading the generated devdocs files and fixing them as soon as possible.

+Devdocs are 3 generic devdoc categories

+generic project documentation which are the root documents dev related documentatiion documentation about runing logic

 ## The DevDocs Structure